radanalyticsio/base-notebook/README.md

 For your convenience, binary image builds are available from Docker Hub.

-* Add the image `radanalyticsio/base-notebook` to an OpenShift project
+* Add the image `radanalyticsio/base-notebook` to an OpenShift project.
-* Set `JUPYTER_NOTEBOOK_PASSWORD` in the pod environment to something you can remember (this step is optional but highly recommended; if you don't do this, you'll need to trawl the logs for an access token for your new notebook)
+* Set `JUPYTER_NOTEBOOK_PASSWORD` in the pod environment to something you can remember (this step is optional but highly recommended; if you don't do this, you'll need to trawl the logs for an access token for your new notebook).
-* Create a route to the pod
+* Create a route to the pod.

 ### As a base image